Lambeth Living Well Network Alliance Progress Report 2021-22

 Our next steps

 We’re reviewing the Evening Sanctuary to see how we can build on its success.
-For example, we’d like to provide clinical support, such as a psychologist and/or psychiatrist, to allow more people to be referred into this service.
+For example, we’d like to provide clinical support, such as a psychologist and/or psychiatrist, to allow more people to be referred into this service, and ideally for people to be able to attend without needing to be referred.

-And we will continue to review our support to those we already work with to make sure they have a crisis plan in place to reduce the possibility of crisis wherever possible.
+And we will continue to review our support to those we already work with to make sure they have an up-to-date plan in place to reduce the possibility of crisis wherever possible.